rishuinfinity/WallpaperOverlay/README.md

 - Apply an overlay on wallpaper in four easy steps
   - Choose image : Either take the currently set wallpaper or choose it manually through the file picker
-  - Choose overlay : Either choose it from the default library or select a custom svg overlay
+  - Choose overlay : Either choose it from the default library or select a custom svg/png overlay
   - Choose color : Each overlay has one colour that can be modified to the colour you choose here.
 In the svg file this colour is #0000ff
   - Click apply and the overlay will be applied and wallpaper will be set.
 - You can even apply multiple overlays by:
   - Apply one overlay
   - Reselect current set wallpaper
   - Apply second overlay and so on.
-- You can create your own svg overlays in inkspace and apply them.
+- You can create your own svg/ png overlays in inkscape and apply them.
 Copy any overlay file present in /src/resources/ in this repo and edit it in inkspace to create your own overlay file.
-  - Note: The color #0000ff in the overlay file will be replaced by the user selected color.
+  - Note: The color #0000ff in the svg overlay file will be replaced by the user selected color.
+  - Note: Some features of svg are not supported by the cairosvg library used like blur, mesh, etc. There is still one trick.
+After using features like blur, convert your svg into png using inkscape and import it into a new svg and make further changes.

 ## Getting Started